sergey-chechaev/yandex_locator/README.md

 Ruby gem for Yandex locator (https://tech.yandex.ru/locator/).
 Yandex locator is a service that finds mobile devices in a region delineated by a circle.
 The service returns longitude, latitude and precision.

+Yandex locator can lookup by IP, wifi networks, gsm cells

 ## Installation

 Add this line to your application's Gemfile: